WELCOME TO THE W8EB WEB PAGE

 The photo to the left shows the new receiver, the HQ-170C and the Elmac Trans-Citer AF-67 mobile rig which is sitting on the AC power supply, a Vibroplex bug, and a new base for the D-104 microphone.

-I left the hobby in 1961 when I went on to senior college at Illinois State University and had to let my license lapse for inactivity.
+I sold off my ham equipment in 1961 when I went on to senior college at Illinois State University.
+My license lapsed because of inactivity.

-Back in the 60's, to be able to renew your license you had to prove that you had been on the air during the last six months before the renewal or you are not eligible to renew you license.
+Back in the 60's, to be able to renew your license you had to prove that you had been on the air during the last six months or you are not eligible to renew you license.

 30 YEARS LATER:

-QSL card AA8GLThen during the next 30 years I would think about getting back into the hobby but family, jobs, etc. kept my interest elsewhere.
+QSL card AA8GLDuring the next 30 years I would often think about getting back into the hobby but family, jobs, etc. kept my interest elsewhere.

 Finally around the Christmas season of 1991 I got back into the hobby by passing my novice exam and then in Feb. of 1992 I passed my extra class exams and received the call of AA8GL.